eficode-academy/k8s-is-easy-talk/slides.md

 Kubernetes allows us to do declarative deployments using desired state specifications (manifests).

 We can put all of these in a `git` repository and point a `gitops` controller at it.

+We will use `ArgoCD` as our gitops controller.

 Now we have a central "source of truth" of the desired state.
 ArgoCD now handles the actual scheduling for us!